Know before you go

-The bridleway can be used to make a short circular walk around the reserve (0.5km/0.3 mile).
+The bridleway can be used to make a short circular walk around the reserve (0.5km/0.3 miles).
 Paths are unsurfaced and steep in places.
 There is a seat overlooking the main grassland area.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round